frezbo/dotfiles/README.md

 Now we can proceed to installing `aqua` binary.
 Change into `comtrya` directory and run `comtrya apply -m dotfiles`

-Then run the following command to create all aqua symlinks:

-`aqua -c ~/.config/aquaproj-aqua/aqua.yaml install -l`

 Now log out and login so that new dotfiles gets processed.